Facebook Tips & Strategies

 This feels obvious, but it’s the most common and damaging mistake.
 One wrong digit in a phone number or a broken website link can mean a lost sale.
 Double-check everything.
 Make it as easy as possible for people to do business with you.

-Also confirm the button on top of your Page properly links to your chosen call-to-action.
+Also confirm that the button at the top of your page properly links to your chosen call-to-action.
 Ensure any contact or website information here remains in sync with your action buttons as well.

 4. Set the Right Expectations with Hours and Price Range